Reactive-Network/reactive-bounties/README.md

 The best application in each Reactive Smart Contract bounty will be awarded with the specified reward.
 Each number is USDT worth of PRQ tokens.

-The best application in Reactive dApp will be awarded with the 1200 USDT worth of PRQ tokens.
+The best application in Reactive dApp bounty will be awarded with the 1200 USDT worth of PRQ tokens.
 One can win this bounty without winning the Reactive Smart Contract bounty, as well as win both.

 The best submission will be determined by the jury of the PARSIQ team members subjectively.
 We will explain the decision in the winner announcement.